All About Parks 3 Step Test »

 How to perform the Parks 3 step test

 The procedures of Parks three-step test are performed as follows:

 The first step is to perform the cover-uncover test in the primary position of gaze and to find out which eye is hypertropic (and hypotropic).
 If you notice the hypodeviation of one eye then you can consider hyperdeviaiton of the opposite eye.

 This step reduces the number of suspected extraocular muscles from eight to four.
 A right eye hypertropia (or left eye hypotropia) indicates either the weakness of the right eye depressor or the weakness of left eye elevators.

 Depressors of the right eye are the right inferior rectus and right superior oblique muscles.
 Likewise, the left eye elevators are left inferior oblique and left superior rectus.

 Similarly, A left eye hypertropia (or right eye hypotropia) indicates either the weakness of right eye elevators or the weakness of left eye depressors.

-Depressors of the left eye are left inferior rectus and left superior oblique muscles.
-Likewise, the right eye elevators are right inferior oblique and right superior rectus.
+Depressors of the left eye are the left inferior rectus and left superior oblique muscles.
+Likewise, the right eye elevators are the right inferior oblique and right superior rectus.

 The second step is to determine whether the hypertropia is larger in the left or right gaze.
 Here, the vertical actions of the extraocular muscles are measured.
 The oblique muscles have their maximum vertical action when the eye is adducted (inward movement), and the recti muscles have their greatest vertical action when the eye is abducted (outward movement).